CS601-F21/Project2/README.md

 This assignment has two parts:

 - Part 1 (95%) - Part 1 requires that you implement a program that will be run as a single Java process on one host.
 You will earn a maximum of 95% credit for completing the part 1 requirements.
 You *may* take advantage of [Project Resubmission as discussed on the Syllabus](https://cs601-f21.github.io/syllabus.html) if you meet all of the part 1 functionality requirements *even if you do not complete the part 2 functionality requirements*.
+If you have not completed Part 2 functionality by the deadline, however, you will not earn credit for any resubmission *of Part 2*.
 - Part 2 (5%) - Part 2 requires that you implement a program that will allow a `Subscriber` to be executed on a remote host.
 This will require implementing client/server functionality as part of your solution.

 ## Requirements (Part 1)